OasisLMF/ODS_OpenExposureData/README.md

 **Major Features:** These are major work items that will require significant work and may cause breaking changes.
 An example of a major feature would be extension to a new class of business.
 All major features will be reviewed during a steering committee meeting.

 **Minor Features:** These are minor work items that will not cause breaking changes.
 An example of a minor feature would be the inclusion of a new location attribute with a default value.
 Minor features must be approved, by email, by two members of the steering committee before being addressed by the maintenance team.
 If approval is not given, or an objection is raised by a member of the steering committee, then the feature will be reviewed at the next a steering committee meeting.

-**Project Board:** There is a project board called 'ODS into the Oasis FM' which tracks the progress of the ODS functionas still to be implemented into the Oasis financial model (FM).

 ### *Documentation Updates:*